kometenmelodie/pokenet/README.md

 ## Usage

+Currently, there are two options to generate a network.
+Either call the main class `PokeNet` from the command line or from a `Python` script.

+### Python 🐍

 To generate the above network (without Pokémon pictures as nodes), create a new `Python` script with the following content.